Marjorie Sweeting: Achievements

 Due to her important and ground-breaking work in the field of geomorphology, The British Society for Geomorphology created "The Marjorie Sweeting Award" in 2008.
 The award and prize of £200 goes to be the best undergraduate dissertation in the field of geomorphology at any university in the UK.
+Aaron Wyld won the Marjorie Sweeting award for the best undergraduate geomorphological dissertation.
+His title awarded to him, “The hypsometry of glaciated mountain ranges with varying uplift and erosion rates.”
+His work was heavily focused on topography of glacial mountain ranges, similar to Sweeting’s work with landscapes.
+This showcases the long-lasting effect her legacy had in education, as well as on individuals who share a similar passion for earth sciences.

 Other

 Unable to continue her studies during World War II, Sweeting went to Denbigh, North Wales as a geography teacher at Howell's School.
-At war's end, she was one of two women, along with Mabel Tomlinson, on the British national committee to advocate for the teaching of geology in high school.
+At the end of the war, she was one of two women, along with Mabel Tomlinson, on the British national committee to advocate for the teaching of geology in high school.

 Marjorie used potholing as a way in which to introduce students to karst systems and caving.

 From 1977, when she led the initial expedition, Sweeting worked extensively on the karst landforms of China.
 There was plenty of scope – karst covers about one-seventh of the country, over five hundred thousand square kilometers.
 This was the first study of the karst regions of China by a western geomorphologist.

-Marjorie was acknowledged not only as an international expert on karst geomorphology but also as a generous and enthusiastic mentor for generations of undergraduate and graduate students.
+Marjorie was acknowledged not only as an international expert on karst geomorphology, but also as a generous and enthusiastic mentor for generations of undergraduate and graduate students.

 For much of her career, Marjorie was one of only a small group of female physical geographers in Britain who fought hard and successfully to establish their international scientific reputation.

 Her father, George Scotland Sweeting, heavily fueled and directed Marjorie’s passion for geology as he himself was an ardent geologist.
-He lectured at the Imperial College in London and as stated in Marjorie’s obituary, those close to her revealed that to a great extent she was determined to carry on her father’s legacy and for this reason she deliberately studied and invested extensive time in geology and wished to be remembered as an earth scientist; a title she indefinitely earned as is evident from her accomplishments.
+He lectured at the Imperial College in London, and as stated in Marjorie’s obituary, those close to her revealed she was determined to carry on her father’s legacy.
+For this reason, she deliberately studied and invested extensive time in geology and wished to be remembered as an earth scientist; a title she indefinitely earned as is evident from her accomplishments.